finkegabriel/phenotyping-client/README.md

 # plant phenotyping frontend app
-# React

- ## The primary application of this app is to be able to
+ The primary application of this app is to be able to display images and other data collected from my at home phenotyping system.